mathworks-ref-arch/matlab-on-aws/README.md

 4. A SSM document

 ## FAQ

+### What permissions are required by end users to deploy MATLAB in an AWS account?

+You do not need administrative-level access in AWS to deploy this reference architecture.
+If users already have the necessary permissions, no further action is required.
+If you are unsure whether you have sufficient permissions to deploy MATLAB on AWS, check with your AWS administrator and share the [permission document](./permission.md) with them.
+Using this document, administrators can assign the required permissions following the principle of least privilege.
+This document is kept current with the latest MATLAB release.

+AWS administrators can assign the necessary permissions to end users in two ways:

+* **Full Stack Creation Workflow**: MATLAB Users can create the entire stack.
+This approach is recommended for streamlined setups.

+* **Pass Role Workflow**: MATLAB Users can only create non-IAM resources in their stack.
+AWS admins must create necessary IAM roles that the user must pass to the stack.
+This approach is suitable for tighter control over IAM policies.

+For both options, the permission document provides a CloudFormation template to generate the necessary IAM roles and permissions.
+This template also supports granting additional permissions to EC2 instances depending on specific users' needs.

 ### When are the MathWorks Amazon Machine Images updated?
 The links in [Deployment Steps](#deployment-steps) launch instances based on the latest MathWorks